stared/old-blog-gridsome-pre-2024/content/blog/from-jekyll/2017-01-06-king-man-woman-queen-why/index.md

 - linear space of meaning is a disputed concept,
 - all results are a function of the data we used to feed our algorithm, not objective truth; so it is easy to get stereotypes like `doctor - man + woman = nurse`.

-For further reading I recommend:
+For further reading, I recommend:

 - [How does word2vec work?](https://www.quora.com/How-does-word2vec-work) by Omer Levy
 - Omer Levy, Yoav Goldberg, [Neural Word Embeddings as Implicit Matrix Factorization](https://levyomer.files.wordpress.com/2014/09/neural-word-embeddings-as-implicit-matrix-factorization.pdf), NIPS 2014